barboraberkova/english-for-designers/homework-11.md

 This is the gap I wanted to close.
 Not one frustration, but two — **before the visit** and **during the visit** — stitched together by a single app.

 ## Here comes the savior: the designer!
-how I decided to solve the problem

 To solve the dual frustration of logistical chaos and gallery navigation, I decided to design a minimal, real-time companion application.
 Shaun Tan’s paintings are incredibly immersive, surreal, and filled with intricate details; the application’s interface needed to act as a quiet frame rather than a loud distraction, ensuring the artwork itself never got lost in a messy digital layout.

 > "A busy interface is the enemy of a peaceful gallery visit.
-My goal was to make the app’s UI clean so that the focus remains entirely on the art."
+The app's job is to disappear once you've found what you need."

 ## Stepping into the User's Shoes
 Before drawing a single line, I had to understand exactly how people interact with cultural spaces such as galleries and museums.
 I reached out to my respondents and asked them about their habits, expectations and frustrations when using technologies.